Elephants – The Need For Their Survival Intermediate Lesson Plans:

 These detailed and comprehensive lesson plans/activities are designed for middle and secondary school teachers with students aged 11 to 14 years.
-Click here to view a menu selection or view All intermediate lesson plans below for easy download.
+View All intermediate lesson plans below for easy download.
+Lesson plans are written for both US and Canadian curriculums.
+See Canadian and US curriculum breakdowns – NGSS for lessons

 Letter to Teachers and Principals